Features in I Just Wasn't Made for These Times, a documentary about Brian Wilson.

 Italian singer Fausto Rossi covers (I Keep A) Close Watch on his L'Erba album

-He visits Andy Warhol Museum in Pittsburgh with his daughter Eden and wife Risé in November.
+He visits the Andy Warhol Museum in Pittsburgh with his daughter Eden and wife Risé in November.